Simon Wilson's Northcote Notebook: Labour closes gap in Northcote byelection and Act wants six-lane motorway and bridge at Pt Chevalier

 Berry is an experienced campaigner and he can surprise: he was the third-highest polling candidate for Auckland mayor in 2013.
 "The dark horse, they didn't see me coming," he said.
 Right now he's taken leave from his job as a troubleshooting executive with Countdown supermarkets to campaign fulltime.

 "I'm off door-knocking after this," he said.
 "I'm out every day."
-He reckoned "nine out of ten" people name traffic as the number one problem.
+He reckoned "nine out of 10" people name traffic as the number one problem.

 I asked if there was a certain irony that Act, resolutely small-government and private-enterprise focused, was putting forward a plan developed by the Ministry of Works.